platformeng/azure-functions-on-k8s/README.md

 To see the list of images under the ACR account run:

-`az.cmd acr repository list --name $containerRegistryName --output table`
+`az acr repository list --name $containerRegistryName --output table`

 The Docker image we have just produced should run anywhere Docker runs, e.g. you can run it locally with: